-Alaskan waters, including the Gulf of Alaska, Aleutian Islands, Bering Sea and Arctic
+662 Alaskan waters, including the Gulf of Alaska, Aleutian Islands, Bering Sea and Arctic

-Researchers from the National Marine Mammal Lab conducted systematic shipboard and aerial surveys to assess distribution and abundance of cetaceans in Alaskan waters between 1999 and 2012 (Zerbini et al. 2006; Friday et al. 2012; Friday et al. 2013).
-These surveys were conducted in the Gulf of Alaska, along the Aleutian Islands, in the Bering Sea (most often in June, July and August) and as far north as the Chukchi and Beaufort Seas (most often in August through September or October) (see Table 4 for location and timing, Figure 15 for all tracklines and sei whale sightings).
+Researchers from the National Marine Mammal Laboratory conducted systematic shipboard and aerial surveys to assess distribution and abundance of cetaceans in Alaskan waters between 1999 and 2012 (Zerbini et al. 2006; Friday et al. 2012; Friday et al. 2013).
+These surveys were conducted in the Gulf of Alaska, along the Aleutian Islands, in the Bering Sea (most often in June, July and August) and as far north as the Chukchi and Beaufort Seas (most often in August through September or October) (see Table 4 for location and timing, Fig. 16 for all tracklines and sei whale sightings).

-In spite of many years of systematic cetacean survey effort, a total of 9 sei whale groups (total 13 individuals) were seen during these surveys, mostly along the shelf break in the Bering Sea, although one was sighted south of the Aleutians (Figure 15).
-Three groups were seen during the month of June and six groups were seen during the month of July.
+670 In spite of many years of systematic cetacean survey effort, a total of 9 sei whale groups (total 13 although one was sighted south of the Aleutians (Fig. 16).
+Three groups were seen during the